-The Indian Embassy in Manila was available on phone and email 24/7.
+The Indian Embassy in Manila was available by phone and email 24/7.
 The entire team was quite active.
 In fact, they even came all the way to my guesthouse to give me some masks and hand sanitizers.

 We became more hopeful only after the embassy announced the repatriation flights.

-I was following the embassy’s web page every day for any news on visa extension for those stranded.
+I was following the embassy’s web page every day for any news on visa extensions for those stranded.
 Soon, there was an advisory by the embassy that the visa fee will be waived for all Indians stranded in the Philippines.
 The advisory said that we don’t need to extend our visas since Manila was in ECQ.
 No one was allowed to go out during ECQ.
-This advisory was rolled out sometime in March but it didn’t hold good when I was about to take my repatriation flight.
-They charged me with an extension fee.
+This advisory was rolled out sometime in March but it didn’t hold well when I was about to take my repatriation flight.
+They charged me an extension fee.

 The visa extension was carried out at the airport itself.
 They charged me 7,310 PHP for three months (90 days) although the additional days I stayed were only 63 days.
 When asked how and why, the officer said even a day extra, will be considered for one whole month.
-And also said, had I paid at immigration office I would end up paying $50 extra for ACR card.
+And also said, had I paid at the immigration office I would end up paying $50 extra for an ACR card.
 I wasn’t in a position to argue as all I wanted was to go home.
-I was expecting the embassy to pitch in and request the authorities to waive off the fee for all of us as we already spent a lot on our overstay.
+I was expecting the embassy to pitch in and request the authorities to waive the fee for all of us as we already spent a lot on our overstay.
 FYI: My visa to the Philippines was based on my US visa.

 The embassy arranged food before boarding the flight and snacks while on the flight.
 Masks and hand sanitizers were also provided to each of us.